ORProjects/NRP/ComputationalResults/README.md

 ====================
 ## Comparison Between Studies

 <p align="justify">Below table summarizes the scores between studies in the literature.
-Highlighted scores are the new best-known results we report in this study.
+Bold and highlighted scores are the new best-known results we report in this study.

   #### *10-minute runtime*